US, China aim to revive climate cooperation as tensions simmer

 During Yellen's visit last month, she made a public push to get China to participate in the UN-run funds to help poorer nations address climate change.
 China, which considers itself a developing nation, has resisted.

 Fang Li, China director at the World Resources Institute, said she also expects the United States to push China to strengthen its national climate pledge under the Paris agreement but may face reluctance from a Chinese side irked by U.S. trade barriers.
-(Reporting by Valerie Volcovici; additional reporting by David Stanway in Singapore; editing by John Stonestreet)
+(Reporting by Valerie Volcovici; additional reporting by David Stanway in Singapore and Yew Lun Tian in Beijing; editing by John Stonestreet)